School Services - What We Are Doing

 Safety is always our top priority and in line with public health advice, we have introduced a range of measures across the Translink network to keep everyone safe.
 This means things look a bit different at stations and on-board and pupils may need to leave some extra time for their journey.

 We expect that both scheduled timetabled services and dedicated school services will be busy at peak times.
-We’ve a range of safety measures in place to protect everyone, including young people travelling to school this September.
+We’ve a range of safety measures in place to protect everyone, including young people travelling to school.

 - Operating extra school services and more "school only" services, to provide increased capacity as required;